Glatzli/model_comparison_codes/README.md

 GOAL: till end of the year/mid Jan 1. draft of full thesis!

 ToDo:
+- pressure along valley plot:
+	- OBS p-diff: really use the one from the Airport?! -> should change sign as models do...
+	- WRF: use ps-variable!
+Should change with time!

-- pressure reduction to Innsbruck Uni station:
+  	reduction to Innsbruck Uni station:
-	Needs to assume constant temperature for barometric approach...
+	(Needs to assume constant temperature for barometric approach...)
 	Height Ibk Uni: chose now 612m, is that right? original w.
 578m pressure is much lower than others...
 		-> where is the pressure sensor for this station?! plot only difference ibk airport-kufstein

-- Wind LIDAR:
+- Theory review:
-  	Which vars should I use?
-  	used dd & ff for vertical_plots and ucomp_unfilt./vcomp_unfiltered for vertical timeseries plots?! rather use ucomp/vcomp?!?

-  	-> Problem: need U & V for pot temp-height timeseries => should I calculate that from dd & ff?
-  	(don't seperate wind speed and direction in plot: It doesn't work!)
+  	1st order closure, MOST, ...
+  	turb. param. in models!

-- th/wind height-time plot: it has horizontal wind in it!
+- th/wind height-time plot: has horizontal wind in it!
-  	1. calculate timeseries again (with u & v also in it, not only udir & wspd)
-  	2. lidar wrong!

 - VHD calculation: use "direct" height coordinate! due to hardcoded indexing for HAF-height IBK...

-- Add LIDAR-data: SLXR 142 in 20 min intervals, SL88 in 10 min (can compare 1/2 hrs) - enough to just use SL88?
-	very likely yes!

-- (look again at pot temp-over height & time plot: make it work again (plot_timeseries))...
 - cap height calculation:
   	took differentiate along "height" for dT: checked for icon ibk uni PCGP then mask where "dT" is < 0, take rolling window along height with min.
 3 values => took mean to find consecutive negatives